 Indian SaleHoo Suppliers

-If you are up for an adventure and looking at investing some serious cash, consider travelling to India.
+If you are up for an adventure and looking at investing some serious cash, consider traveling to India.
 It's a great way to build a relationship with a supplier, negotiate the best price possible and check for quality.
-For more information on travelling to India, check out Lonely Planet's introduction to India, and for up-to-date, no nonsense reviews on hotels, restaurants and information on overland travel and local customs, checkout the Lonely Planet Thorn Tree Forums on India
+For more information on traveling to India, check out Lonely Planet's introduction to India, and for up-to-date, no nonsense reviews on hotels, restaurants and information on overland travel and local customs, checkout the Lonely Planet Thorn Tree Forums on India

 How to Import from India

 When importing from India to your country, all the usual rules will apply.
 Local regulations will vary but generally you will need to fill in all the correct documentation, arrange shipping, clear Customs and pay the relevant duties.
 In the US, documentation usually consists of a commercial invoice detailing the product amounts, an arrival notice, an ocean or airway bill, a packing list and Customs forms 3461 and 7501.